 The Las Vegas native is as ambitious in his professional life as he was on his academic journey.
 He is the Chief Financial Officer of Hendersonville-based behavioral health firm, Ross Behavioral Group.
 As a former two-sport athlete at the University of Tennessee, Corey also founded, and serves as the executive director for, College Bound Athletics (CBA).
 The company prepares high school student-athletes for college — both mentally and physically — by training them for the next level, whether it’s Division I athletics, junior college, or somewhere in between.

 It’s no surprise — given his academic and professional accomplishments, along with years of community and civic involvement – that Corey has been named an honoree for Nashville’s Top 30 Under 30, which benefits the Cystic Fibrosis Foundation.
 The reception recognizing the honorees is scheduled for April 14, and Corey has set a personal goal of raising $10,000 leading up to the reception.
-If you would like to support Corey and the Cystic Fibrosis Foundation, please click on the button below to make a donation.
-No donation is too small!

 Q: After earning your undergraduate degree at a traditional university, what made you decide to try WGU’s online program for your MBA?